tattle-made/factchecking-sites-scraper/README.md

 ## Generating the Fact-Checking Sites Dashboard.
 The data collected from the scrapers is used to generate the weekly fact-checking sites dashboard: https://services.tattle.co.in/khoj/dashboard/

-The instructions to generate the fact-checking sites dashboard can be found in the [data-experiments repository](https://github.com/tattle-made/data-experiments/blob/master/themes_viz_generator.ipynb).
+The instructions to generate the dashboard can be found in the [data-experiments repository](https://github.com/tattle-made/data-experiments/blob/master/themes_viz_generator.ipynb).

 ## Contribute
 Please see instructions [here](CONTRIBUTE.md).